 PolarConnect transports students and the public to remote polar locations to learn about exciting polar science through real-time Internet presentations from the field.
 PolarConnect utilizes a videoconference platform called Zoom that supports online slide presentations, voiceover IP, audio, and text chat functions to allow for interaction with teachers and researchers during their PolarTREC expeditions.
 PolarConnect participants have the unique opportunity to ask questions to educators and leading researchers studying the polar regions.
 Participation and all materials are free!
 Learn more about PolarConnect and register for upcoming events here.

 Become a Member of ARCUS!

-Become an individual member to the Arctic Research Consortium of the United States and contribute to PolarTREC and other education and outreach programs.
+Become an individual member of the Arctic Research Consortium of the United States and contribute to PolarTREC and other education and outreach programs.
 Membership in ARCUS enables you to participate in the world’s leading community promoting discovery and understanding of the Arctic and informing sound decisions related to the Arctic.
 Your support and contributions enable interdisciplinary thinking, acting, and education that lead to the development of highly collaborative partnerships.
 ARCUS members form the core of our extensive network, which enables increased understanding of this critical and dynamic region.
 Our members include organizations and individuals who are making valuable contributions to Arctic research.

 Join the Polar Education List to receive news delivered right to your email about polar education issues, opportunities, and important events!
 Check out PolarTREC on social media at FaceBook, Twitter, and YouTube.

-Become a PolarTREC Teacher!
+Become a PolarTREC Educator!

 For more information please contact info [at] polartrec.com or call ARCUS at 907-474-1600.